-This guide is intended for individual educators who are curious about their leadership and are ready to start their journey toward self-awareness to become stronger Association leaders (elected and non-elected) and stronger professionals.
+This guide is intended for individual educators who are curious about their leadership and are ready to start their journey toward becoming stronger Association leaders (elected and non-elected) and stronger professionals.

 MEMBER INFORMATION

 Name: Email:

 State Affiliate: Local Affiliate:

 Contact Number: Date:

-Step 1: Develop an Understanding of the NEA Leadership Competency Framework
+Step 1: Develop an Understanding g of the NEA Leadership Competency Framework

-Read the NEA Leadership Competency Framework guide in its entirety.
+n its entirety.
+Educators are also encouraged to complete the Leadership Development management system: https://neapartnera.learnupon.com/users/sign_in.

 Goal: Develop an awareness of each competency and how each can support you in your growth.

 Demonstrate Your Awareness

-Document how you believe the competency framework can assist you and others.
+Document how you believe the competency framework car n assist you and others.